araobp/virtual-showroom/README.md

 This project uses human models made with Blender and MPFB2 to realize Digital Human.

-The final output is going to be both a console app and an AR app on iOS.
+The final output will be both a console app and an AR app on iOS.

+The API server will run on PC or Mac.
+I will also test if it can also run on Raspberry Pi.

 ## Development Environment